athomasq/athomasq.github.io/essays/steve.md

 **STEVE:**  Zooming out, I see Stevetech, Stoogle, startup -- it's all a bit careerist.
 Too one-dimensional for me.
 Not sure I see a spark there.

 **Steve:**  Stevie mentioned a possible lack of charisma.
-He's no Steve, that's for sure.
+Mike is no Steve, that's for sure.

 **STEVE:**  Yeah, I don't think we can make this one work.